Links

 Thank you page

 The last thing we will do is create a form that will serve as our Thank You page.
-This can be a simple form that does not have any controls on it, like the following.
+This can be a simple form that provides context and contains a redirect link back to the Login page, like the following.

-Now that we have this configured, let's try it out.
+Now that we have this configured, let's try out the Password Reset workflow

 Create a User

-First let's create a user in the User resource, by clicking on the Use tab in the user resource.
+Create a user within the User resource, by clicking on the Use tab and submitting the form.